Bono-746/Bono-746.github.io/README.md

 ## About Me

-I am an Erasmus Mundus scholar in Geo-Information Science and Earth Observation for Environmental Modelling and Management (GEM) for Food Security.
-My research focuses on crop type mapping, agricultural monitoring, food security, environmental modelling, and climate change impacts using Sentinel-1, Sentinel-2, machine learning, Google Earth Engine, GIS, and Python.
+I am an Erasmus Mundus Scholar in **Geo-Information Science and Earth Observation for Environmental Modelling and Management (GEM) for Food Security**, jointly offered by **Université catholique de Louvain (UCLouvain), Belgium** and **Lund University, Sweden**.

+My research focuses on the application of **Earth Observation, Remote Sensing, Geographic Information Systems (GIS), Machine Learning, and Environmental Modelling** to address challenges related to **agricultural monitoring, crop type mapping, food security, and climate change adaptation**.

-I am currently completing my MSc thesis at Université catholique de Louvain (UCLouvain), Belgium, after completing the first year of the GEM programme at Lund University, Sweden.
-My academic background combines Disaster Management, Earth Observation, Remote Sensing, and Environmental Modelling, with a strong interest in applying geospatial technologies to address agricultural and food security challenges.
+I am currently conducting my MSc thesis on crop type mapping in the smallholder farming systems of Mali using Sentinel-1 and Sentinel-2 satellite imagery and machine learning techniques.
+My academic background combines Disaster Management, Environmental Science, Remote Sensing, and Geospatial Analytics, with a strong interest in developing data-driven solutions for sustainable agricultural development.

 ---

 ## PhD Interests

-I am seeking PhD opportunities in:
+I am actively seeking PhD opportunities in:

 * Agricultural Remote Sensing
 * Earth Observation for Food Security